craftcms/gatsby-source-craft/README.md

 If you’re a hands-on learner, the quickest way to appreciate the difference between these GraphQL APIs is to see each in action.
 Open GraphiQL from the Craft control panel and run `gatsby develop` before visiting http://localhost:8000/___graphql.
 Gatsby’s GraphQL API is the one you’ll query when building your Gatsby site.

-If you’re a learn-by-reading type and you’re new to Craft CMS, you may first want to look at Craft’s [GraphQL API](https://craftcms.com/docs/3.x/graphql.html) see how you’d fetch content directly.
+If you’re a learn-by-reading type that’s new to Craft CMS, you may first want to look at Craft’s [GraphQL API](https://craftcms.com/docs/3.x/graphql.html) see how you’d fetch content directly.
 It’ll probably help make sense of the schema available to Gatsby.
-If you’re new to Gatsby, the [Tutorials](https://www.gatsbyjs.com/tutorial/) offer an excellent place to learn the basics.
+If you’re new to Gatsby, the [Gatsby Tutorials](https://www.gatsbyjs.com/tutorial/) offer an excellent start with the basics.

+> 💡 Tip: take a look at the [Craft CMS Blog Starter](https://github.com/craftcms/starter-blog) if you’d like to see an example Craft+Gatsby integration that uses this source plugin.

 ## Usage